RyzAnugrah/starter-academic/content/project/iterra/index.md

 ---
 title: iTerra
-subtitle: iTerra is a campaign and educational platform designed for educating and invite campaigns about the environment with an attractive and innovative system.
+summary: iTerra is a campaign and educational platform designed for educating and invite campaigns about the environment with an attractive and innovative system.
 date: 2021-01-15T11:12:56.367Z